takelemerga/alx-system_engineering-devops/0x0B-ssh/README.md

-ssh protocol to connect to remote machine
+ssh protocol how to connect to a remote machine with a private key with out a password